ycheng517/ar4_ros_driver/README.md

 # AR4 ROS Driver

 ROS 2 driver of the AR4 robot arm from [Annin Robotics](https://www.anninrobotics.com).
-Tested with ROS 2 Jazzy on Ubuntu 24.04.
+Tested with ROS 2 Humble on Ubuntu 20.04.
 Also supports ROS 2 Iron using [this branch](https://github.com/ycheng517/ar4_ros_driver/tree/iron)

 **Supports:**